BenjaminCharmes/THP_J21_TheGossipProjectSinatra/README.md

 ### Features that doesn't work ###

-* Add a comment on a gossip
+* Add a comment on a gossip.